Jules LaDuron: Second wife's disappearance and manslaughter charges

-On November 6, 1950, LaDuron fatally shot Seibert and Ralph Carter at LaDuron's home office during a fight.
+On November 6, 1950, LaDuron fatally shot Seibert and Ralph Carter at his home office during a fight.
 His 20-year-old son Jacq was also involved in the fight.
-LaDuron asserted self defense and said that the two brothers were trying to blackmail him, stating "It's a blackmail stunt.
-It's been going on since my wife disappeared."
+LaDuron asserted self defense and said that the two brothers were trying to blackmail him over his wife's disappearance.
 He said he had paid $2,880 to Ralph, who had been using the pseudonym Kenneth Miller, in four installments over a period of time after he was threatened.
 LaDuron said he and Seibert started fighting after Seibert demanded a payment.
-LaDuron then "whipped" Seibert by himself and told Jacq, who had just arrived, to get Miller from a waiting car outside so they could "settle" the matter.
+LaDuron then "whipped" Seibert by himself and told Jacq, who had just arrived, to get "Miller" from a waiting car outside so they could "settle" the matter.
 When "Miller" entered the office, the two brothers started fighting LaDuron and Jacq.
-LaDuron said he shot both of them after he was knocked down with a wrench.
+LaDuron said he shot both of them after he was knocked down with a stirrup and a wrench.
 Seibert died at the scene of one shot to the heart and other injuries.
 Ralph had been shot several times and died soon after at a hospital.
 LaDuron was taken to jail pending a jury investigation.
 On December 6, 1950, a grand jury indicted him with two counts of manslaughter.
 He was released on $10,000 bail.
 Ruby Carter, the sister-in-law of the Carters, stated "It is ridiculous to say they were blackmailing the doctor.
 Why Pete [Seibert] was only 27 when he died.
 That would have made him only 14 when Mrs. LaDuron disappeared."